This post may contain affiliate links. Please read our disclosure policy.

 Okay, on to the food!

 A couple months ago, I got a sudden craving for cheesesteaks.
 There’s this deli by my office and they make a really killer rueben-style cheesesteak.
 It’s one of the most addicting sandwiches and it’s bad news that it’s so close to me for lunch!
 I’ve already been back on numerous occasions and I’d inhale the entire sandwich as soon as I got back to my desk.
-How embarrassing, lol…however, when the craving for a cheesesteak hit me, it wasn’t a work day and I wasn’t within walking distance to just go get one.
+However, when the craving for a cheesesteak hit me, it wasn’t a work day and I wasn’t within walking distance to just go get one.
 I had to make one myself!
+I guess I could’ve made this Philly cheesesteak casserole in its place, but I was wanting more of a handheld option.

 In the midst of the craving, I remember that Julie shared a neat trick about making cheesesteaks a while back (Lindsay also made her cheesesteaks this way, too).
 Wrapping them tightly in foil and popping them in the oven for 10-15 minutes.
 It softens up the bread and lets everything meld together.
 I never really thought to do it this way so I thought I’d give it a shot because I was really craving a ooey gooey cheesesteak with some ridiculously soft bread.